 ECN420 Petroleum Economics

-Knowledge - upon successful completion the student
+Upon successful completion the student

-- will have a critical and reflective understanding of the predictive power of the theories introduced in the course.
+- will have a critical and reflective understanding of the predictive power of theories introduced in the course.

-Skills - upon successful completion the student can
+Upon successful completion the student can

 - formulate and analyze economic models of resource depletion and market competition, both analytically and empirically.

 - discuss the major events and developments in the history of the petroleum industry, and the development of the price of oil up until today.

 - analyze and discuss how local, regional, and global policies and institutions affect energy markets and prices today and in the future.